5 Ways To Get Your Zone 5b Garden Ready For The Growing Season

 2. Begin preparing the soil - It's never too early to start preparing your soil.
 Clear away any debris, weeds, remove old plants from last year and work in some compost or other organic matter to enrich the soil.

 4. Add mulch - Adding a layer of mulch can prevent weeds from growing.
+Mulch is also a game changer in retaining moisture so if you mulch you'll be setting yourself up for less watering.

-Older Post Newer Post
+Older Post